OS-EDA/Course/Chapter_01_Introduction/c01_lecture.md

 ### RTL to GDS - Workflow
 ![](pics_lecture/rtl_to_gds_1.png)

-### The cheatsheet
-First usage of the cheatsheet:

-- EDA
-- RTL
-- GDS II
-- ....

 ### Further topics
 * What is the new thing with this course?
 * Advantages of open-source in EDA